Adyen/adyen-postman/adyendev-postman-release-notes.md

 ## Adyen in-person payments

-> Build a feature-rich point-of-sale integration with the Adyen in-person payments solution.
-See on [Postman].(https://www.postman.com/adyendev/workspace/adyen-in-person-payments/overview).
+> Accept payments at the point of sale with our Terminal API and payment terminals.
+See on [Postman](https://www.postman.com/adyendev/workspace/adyen-in-person-payments/overview).

 ### Nov 2023
 - First release: creation of the workspace and the "Adyen Terminal API" collection.